IvanFromOdesa/score-track/README.md

 - Choose a Login Name:

-  - Your login name should be between 5 to 15 characters.
+  - Your login name should be between 5 and 15 characters.
   - Only letters, numbers, and underscores (_) are allowed.

 - Create a Password: